 Train yourself to pause, assess the situation, process it internally, and then respond with clarity and confidence.
 This discipline keeps you in control of your words, actions, and presence — even in chaotic environments.

 By choosing to respond, you reclaim your power.
-You set the tone, not the environment.
+You set the tone but not the environment; that does.

 Keep Records, But Do Not Retaliate